2 mobile screens side by side, 1 screen showing the Singpass home screen, the other title My Profile

 Noticing a need for more visibility on design tracks among PMs and designers, I created a Notion workspace for designers in the division to foster sharing and open collaboration.

 I set up sections like design task cards, case study templates, resource listings, and design team calendars.
-It led to more cross-team learning and consistent designs, laying the foundations for the division’s design practice.
+It led to more cross-team learning and consistent designs, laying

 digital canvas of timeline and write ups